Jeremy Bouman, Founder & CEO

 Most recently Erin served as an Administrator of Workforce Services for the Nebraska Department of Labor where she managed 10+ federal grants requiring her to develop and evaluate program efficacy and compliance with federal regulations.
 Erin also successfully wrote two grants for the Nebraska Department of Labor bringing in over $2 million of federal dollars benefiting re-employment programs.
 She successfully implemented research and data driven best practices in several programs garnering national recognition from the United States Department of Labor.

-Fred Collins, Jr., Program Coordinator
+Fred Collins, Jr., Program Data Specialist

 Fred is a Nebraska native with several years experience in recruiting, sales, real estate, and public speaking.
 With a Communications degree from the University of Nebraska Lincoln, Fred spent a number of years as an admissions counselor, transfer recruitment liaison, education talent search coordinator in higher education, in addition to being a highly successful Realtor.